 qathet Regional District currently owns and operates one Residential Water System, the Myrtle Pond Water System.
-Much has been done in recent years to upgrade the Myrtle Pond Water System and extend its useful life.
+Much has been done to upgrade the Myrtle Pond Water System and extend its useful life.
 Old and dilapidated infrastructure has been replaced and meters with cross-connection prevention have been installed.
 A new water reservoir has been constructed and is now operational.
 A new treatment facility was built in 2014 and delivered and commissioned in January 2015.
 The system is governed by a Permit to Operate from Vancouver Coastal Health.
 For information on paying your fees, please go to the Utilities Accounts page.

 Water system users can do a lot to help keep the water system in good working order.
 This will ensure the availability of adequate quantities of water for all users, extend the system’s useful life and delay the need for costly replacements.